serbarbosa/product-recognition/README.md

   <img src="source/partial_examples/out_orb.jpg" width='250'>
   <img src="source/partial_examples/out_prep_orb.jpg" width='250'>
 </p>
-For the next steps it will be necessary to decide which ML or computer vision method to use to retrive the product name for a given input image.
+For the next steps, it will be necessary to decide which ML or computer vision method to use to retrieve the product name for a given input image.
 It has to be taken into account that the different rotations and scales in the images can be hard to deal with so changes may be needed in the approach used so far.
 </br>